luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 After the movie is downloaded and processed by Radarr, it will create the appropriate hardlinks to the `media/movies` directory, as set in [Directory structure](#directory-structure).

+Optionally, you can add subtitles using [Bazarr](#bazarr).

 # Sonarr

 [Sonarr](https://sonarr.tv/) is a TV series collection manager that can be used to download series via torrents.
 As mentioned in [Radarr](#radarr).
-Most of the install process, configuration and whatnot is going to be basically the same as with [Radarr](#radarr).
+Most of the install process, configuration and whatnot is going to be basically the same as with Radarr.

 Install from the AUR with `yay`: